Helping with Healing and Hope

 Damages

 The final element of negligence is damages.
-To recover compensation, the plaintiff must demonstrate that he or she incurred measurable losses as a result of the accident or injury.
+To recover compensation, the plaintiff must demonstrate that he or she incurred measurable losses due to the accident or injury.
 Damages can be in the form of lost wages, lost earning capacity, medical expenses, property damage, or pain and suffering.

 Pennsylvania Negligence Law